-Sarah Nelen, a senior a senior official of the European Commission’s environment directorate, said at a Euractiv event last week that 70% of packaging should be recyclable by 2030.
+Sarah Nelen, a senior official of the European Commission’s environment directorate, said at a Euractiv event last week that 70% of packaging should be recyclable by 2030.
 But material-specific targets are also needed, according to Nelen.

 The main issue is the use of plastics, which are harder to deal with than cardboard boxes.
 Another big concern is online sellers who overpackage to ensure their goods are protected.

 As such, the EU is looking to revise its 70% recyclable waste directive—which was adopted earlier this year—to require all plastics to be recyclable.